akka/akka/akka-docs/java/camel.rst

 Consumer
 --------
-Usage of Camel's integration components in Akka is essentially a one-liner.
-Here's an example.
+Here's an example of using Camel's integration components in Akka.

-.. includecode:: code/docs/camel/Introduction.scala#Consumer-mina
+.. includecode:: code/docs/camel/MyEndpoint.java#Consumer-mina

 The above example exposes an actor over a TCP endpoint on port 6200 via Apache Camel's `Mina component`_.
-The actor implements the endpointUri method to define an endpoint from which it can receive messages.
+The actor implements the `getEndpointUri` method to define an endpoint from which it can receive messages.
 After starting the actor, TCP clients can immediately send messages to and receive responses from that actor.
-If the message exchange should go over HTTP (via Camel's `Jetty component`_), only the actor's endpointUri method must be changed.
+If the message exchange should go over HTTP (via Camel's `Jetty component`_), the actor's `getEndpointUri` method should return a different URI, for instance "jetty:http://localhost:8877/example".
+In the above case an extra constructor is added that can set the endpoint URI, which would result in the `getEndpointUri` returning the URI that was set using this constructor.

 .. _Mina component: http://camel.apache.org/mina.html
 .. _Jetty component: http://camel.apache.org/jetty.html

-.. includecode:: code/docs/camel/Introduction.scala#Consumer

 Producer
 --------
 Actors can also trigger message exchanges with external systems i.e. produce to Camel endpoints.

-.. includecode:: code/docs/camel/Introduction.scala
+.. includecode:: code/docs/camel/Orders.java#Producer
-                :include: imports,Producer

-In the above example, any message sent to this actor will be sent to the JMS queue ``orders``.
+In the above example, any message sent to this actor will be sent to the JMS queue ``Orders``.
 Producer actors may choose from the same set of Camel components as Consumer actors do.
+Below an example of how to send a message to the Orders producer.

+.. includecode:: code/docs/camel/ProducerTestBase.java#TellProducer

 CamelMessage
 ------------